Choosing the Correct Tax Form to File

-Before attempting to contact the Department with your questions about which Indiana individual income tax return to file, read the following information to find the category that best fits your situation.
+Before attempting to contact the Indiana Department of Revenue (DOR) with your questions about which Indiana individual income tax return to file, read the following information to find the category that best fits your situation.

-This form is available for Indiana full-year residents who meet all of the following qualifications:
+Form IT-40RNR is available for individuals who meet both of the following requirements:

 Note: If you have any other kind of Indiana-source income, you'll have to file Form IT-40PNR.

-Form IT-40PNR is available if you (and/or your spouse if filing jointly) were an Indiana resident for less than a full year (or not at all) and you do not qualify to file Form IT-40RNR.
+Form IT-40PNR is available if you and/or your spouse are filing jointly and were Indiana residents for less than a full year (or not at all) and you do not qualify to file Form IT-40RNR.